Financial Assistance for UPPP Graduate Student Programs

 - Teaching and Research Assistant Employment Opportunities

 The Urban Planning and Public Policy department offers merit-based funding to both Ph.D. and master's students.
 Many Ph.D. students receive multi-year financial support packages at the time of admission.
 Ph.D. students are supported by departmental fellowships, research assistantships, and teaching assistantships.
-Master's students are eligible for departmental fellowships and for a limited number of teaching and research assistantships, and will be notified of their departmental funding offer at the time of admission.
+Master's students are eligible for departmental fellowships and for a limited number of research assistantships, and will be notified of their departmental funding offer at the time of admission.

 In addition to departmental funding offers, the campus administers need-based financial support for graduate students.
 Information on these aid programs is available in the UCI General Catalogue.
 Forms and more detailed information are available on UCI's Office of Financial Aid and Scholarships website or by calling 949-824-8262.

 "To be considered for federal loan programs, all domestic (e.g., non-foreign) graduate students must complete the Free Application for Federal Student Aid (FAFSA).
 Similarly, if you are offered a UCI fellowship and you are a U.S. resident, you must complete a FAFSA prior to receiving any funding."
 For more details, review the Office of Financial Aid's Entering Graduate Students page.

 International students are not eligible for federal funding, thus will not submit a FAFSA.
 However, international students are "eligible to receive university fellowship funding and/or employment as a teaching assistant or graduate student researcher, depending on the availability of funds and determination of the student's academic units."
 UCI Grad Division's Funding for International Students webpage for funding procedures and resources.